-“Computer science requires computer programming but it’s possible to learn how to program, and be good at it, without a foundation in computer science,” says engineering manager Stefania Sicurelli.
-She studied art, worked in animation, then learnt programming and computer science through web development boot camps.
+“Computer science requires computer programming but it’s possible to learn how to program, and be good at it, without a foundation in computer science,” says engineering manager Stef S, who learnt programming and computer science through web development boot camps.
 “Just like driving a car, you can make a computer do things without fully understanding what’s happening under the bonnet.

 “Many of today’s popular programming languages are disconnected from the mechanics of the computer, but basic computer science concepts like patterns, algorithms and techniques are part of every programmer’s life, whether they realise it or not.”

 Today, tech powers practically every industry in the world, so there are plenty of different careers on offer.
 Design, product and program management are just a just a few core roles needed that don’t involve writing code.

 “If you decided you want to try coding, there are many ways to learn – and you don’t have to be someone who’s been coding since you were six,” says Group Nine Media VP of product management, Lehua Sparrow.
 Her computer science degree took her down a different path: “I started in engineering, then discovered product and people management is where my passion lies.”